chriswales95/SET08103-Assessment/use-cases/use-case-23.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on all the population of people living in cities and the population of people not livng in cities in each continent* so that *I can see the population of people living in cities and people not living in cities in each continent.*
+As an *employee* I want *to produce a report on all the population of people living in cities and the population of people not livng in cities in each continent* so that *I can see the population of people living in cities and people not living in cities in each continent.*

 ### Scope